Meet Taki, your local Kamakura guide.

 The places below are examples only.

-Your actual itinerary will be customized based on your interests and available time.
+Your actual itinerary will be customized based on your interests, pace, and available time.

 One of Japan’s most famous Buddhist statues, this 13-meter bronze Amida Buddha has sat in the open air for the centuries.
 A must-see highlight of Kamakura.